 Michele Quan is a ceramic artist working out of Brooklyn NY.
 She designs and sculpts handmade ceramic art & objects for the home and garden.
 Ceramic forms are built by hand, wheel thrown in stoneware, hand painted and fired in a gas reduction kiln.
 The pieces become a canvas for her love of drawing, painting, text and color.
 Many of the objects and images are rooted in the visual symbols of Eastern iconography- their meaning and beauty of which she is continuously in awe.
 Originally from Vancouver Canada, Michele moved to New York City in 1984 to study graphic design & photography at Parsons School of Design.
 Her time at Parsons sparked her interest in symbolism, literature & ideology.
 Prior to embarking on her current medium of clay, she co-founded the NYC jewelry company Me&Ro.
 Her ceramic work continues an ongoing pursuit to bring visual form to the thread that connects us with the experience of the world in which we live.

-The shore and waters surrounding Long Island have been my inspiration for many years.
-Watercolor is the medium I use to record my first impressions of what I notice – the connections between everything in the natural world – the transformations, patterns, rhythms and cycles of Nature.
-I notice this most intensely at the edge – where land, sea and sky meet.
-It is where I become aware of the vastness of the world, the rhythm of the tides, moon/earth/planet rotations and the cycles of the seasons.
+The shore and waters surrounding Long Island have been Anne Seelbach’s inspiration for many years.
+Watercolor is the medium she uses to record her first impressions of what she notices-the connections between everything in the natural world-the transformations, patterns, rhythms and cycles of Nature.
+She notices this most intensely at the edge-where land, sea, and sky meet.
+It is where she becomes aware of the vastness of the world, the rhythm of the tides, moon/earth/planet rotations, and the cycles of the seasons.
 These watercolors can stand alone or be inspiration for larger paintings.
-It is a wonderful experience, observing the sands, dunes and waters of Napeague Bay.
+She considers it a wonderful experience to observe the sands, dunes, and waters of Napeague Harbor.
 And The Art Barge is a perfect place to do it.

 Linda Sirow has demonstrated a life-long commitment to art education.
 After earning a dual degree in sculpture from both Tufts University and the Museum School in Boston, Linda completed graduate work in the field of art therapy and art education.
 Her early teaching career focused on art therapy as a healing modality.
 For the past twenty years, Linda has taught in an academic setting, instructing middle school art at The Dalton School in New York.
 Through her work, Linda has nurtured hundreds of individuals, helping each student find her unique voice through visual expression.
 Linda has developed a following as an abstract painter in oil and encaustic wax.
 Her work can be seen in a variety of galleries and venues primarily in the New York City and Eastern Long Island areas.
 Linda’s expressive paintings explore the relationships of color, shape and imagery.
 By applying rich surfaces and colors in veiled, translucent layers of wax and oil, she forms intriguing, mysterious and enchanting visual worlds.
 Linda’s signature square format canvases give structure and form to these otherwise atmospheric and ethereal spaces.
 Linda’s career might be seen as a creative engine, constantly refueling itself as her roles as both artist and teacher continually overlap, influencing and driving each other.

 Collagist and Sculptor, Jenny Sonenberg’s work investigates how our recollections distort, decay, and retell themselves over time.
-Sonenberg has headed the Children’s Studio at the Art Barge since 2014.
-Alongside her work as an instructor she works full time for The Art Barge as Programs Coordinator.
-Jenny studied sculpture at Bennington College in Bennington, VT and lives and works between New York City and the East End.
+Sonenberg was an instructor for the Children’s Studio at the Art Barge between 2014 and 2016 and has also taught collage.
+Jenny studied sculpture at Bennington College in Bennington, VT, and lives and works between Los Angeles, New York City, and the East End.

-Kathryn Szoka is a free-lance commercial and fine art photographer.
-She is represented by the Robin Rice Gallery in New York, and teaches a variety of photography courses in New York region.
-Szoka is co-owner of Canio’s Books & Galleryin Sag Harbor, New York.
-Szoka’s fine art work concentrates on photographing communities in transition.
-The VANISHING LANDSCAPES © series, documents the remaining farmlands on Eastern Long Island.
+Kathryn Szoka is a freelance commercial and fine art photographer.
+She is represented by the Robin Rice Gallery in New York, and teaches a variety of photography courses in the New York region.
+Szoka is co-owner of Canio’s Books & Gallery in Sag Harbor, New York.
+Her fine art work concentrates on photographing communities in transition.
+The VANISHING LANDSCAPES© series documents the remaining farmlands on Eastern Long Island.
 The Americana series, focuses on people and their sense of place.
 Her recent essay, WITNESS, uses landscape imagery as a commentary on contemporary culture.
-Szoka’s documentary essays include Life on the Turnpike: Bridgehampton Today, a study of the hamlet’s African-American community.
-Crooked Knee, an intimate look at her father’s last year, Through the Seasons on Quail Hill Farm, a year’s work on a community supported organic farm, and Green & Black — life in an Irish Coal Patch in Pennsylvania’s anthracite coal region.
+Szoka’s documentary essays include Life on the Turnpike: Bridgehampton Today, a study of the hamlet’s African-American community; Crooked Knee, an intimate look at her father’s last year; Through the Seasons on Quail Hill Farm, a year’s work on a community-supported organic farm; and Green & Black, about life in an Irish Coal Patch in Pennsylvania’s anthracite coal region.